 Eroret Boarding School

 Access to education is a fundamental right – but for many girls in rural regions of Kenya, attending school remains a daily challenge.
 Long, often dangerous journeys to school, a lack of infrastructure and family obligations mean that many schoolgirls are unable to complete their schooling.
-To change this, we have launched a new project: The construction of a boarding school for girls at Eroret Preparatory School in Loodoriak, Kenya.
+To change this, we have launched a new project: A boarding school for girls at MAA Eroret School in Loodoriak, Kenya.

 A milestone for the future: Eroret School gets a boarding school for girls

-Until now, many pupils at Eroret Preparatory School have had to walk several hours a day to attend lessons.
+Until now, many pupils at MAA Eroret School have had to walk several hours a day to attend lessons.

-With the new accommodation for 50 girls, we are creating a safe and supportive place of learning where they can learn undisturbed, develop and prepare for their future.
+With the new accommodation for over 55 girls, we are creating a safe and supportive place of learning where they can learn undisturbed, develop and prepare for their future.

 The boarding school offers: